 A manufacture is a record of the creation of your products, variations, or components.
 If you make a product, or a batch of products for sale, which is a crucial aspect of your job if you're in manufacturing.

-When you create a manufacture, any materials you have included in the material list will decrease your on-hand material stock.
+When you create a manufacture and mark as Completed, any materials you have included in the material list will decrease your on-hand material stock.
 Your available product stock will also increase at the same time, based on the quantity you have indicated that you have made.

 You can create a manufacture before or after a customer places an order, whichever fits your business workflow.

 When you add a recipe to a product, the manufacture will automatically use the material list from the recipe.
 This can be handy if you make the same products over and over.

 If you need to size up or down a manufacture (for example: a batch of 12 soaps instead of a batch of 6, or for a half batch 0.5 instead of 1), you can increase or decrease the manufacture quantity of your manufacture.

 To provide fine-grained control on your production process, you can set statuses for your manufactures.
 Only Completed statuses deduct stock from your raw materials and increase your product stock.
 More information on production statuses